The Metal Injection Molding Process

 Debinding Process

-The parts then move through the first stage debinding.
+The parts then move through the first stage of debinding.
 The binder systems used in the formulation of MIM feedstock requires a two-step debinding process.
 Although there are several methods to remove binder, metal injection molding uses two primary methods to remove the binders during this stage, catalytic and solvent.
-Catalytic debinding uses fuming nitric acid to remove some binder, whereas a solvent debinding system soaks the green parts in a bath for several hours to remove most, but not all, of the binders to prepare for sintering.
-Once this process is completed the part is considered a “brown part”.
+Catalytic debinding uses fuming nitric acid to remove some of the binder.
+In contrast, solvent debinding involves soaking green parts in a bath for several hours.
+This process removes most—but not all—of the binder, preparing the parts for sintering.

-MIM Sintering
+MIM Sintering Process

 The MIM sintering stage is where the brown parts are placed in a high temperature furnace.
 The part is heated near its melting point, all the remaining binder is completely removed, and the metal particles are bonded together.
-The part then shrinks and densifies, and the final strength and geometry of the metal part is formed.
+Parts up to 100 grams in weight can be effectively processed, making MIM an excellent choice for small, high-precision components.

 Secondary Operations

-Metal Injection Molding FAQ's
+Metal Injection Molding Process FAQ's

 What is metal injection molding used for?